-- Oversee all internal and external communications for a company, ensuring its message is consistent and engaging. - RFP review and development. - Marketing budget development and cost tracking. - Develop and implement effective communication strategies that build customer loyalty programs, brand awareness, and customer satisfaction. - Plan and manage the design, content, and production of all marketing materials. - Lead the marketing and public relations staff.
+- Oversee all internal and external communications for a company, ensuring its message is consistent and engaging. - RFP review and development. - Marketing budget development and cost tracking.
+Develop and implement effective communication - Develop and implement effective communication strategies that build customer loyalty programs, brand awareness, and customer satisfaction. - Plan and manage the design, content, and production of all marketing materials. - Lead the marketing and public relations staff.